multum/pg-differ/docs/configuration.md

 - Default: `'public'`
 - Required: `false`

-It will be used in objects whose names do not contain a schema name
+It will be used in objects whose names do not contain a schema name.

 ### logging